drcscodes/drcs.codes/content/professional-python/slides/intro-python.md

 ## Conclusion

-- Python is an interpreted general purpose language
+- Python is an interpreted general purpose language.

-- Python code can be run as programs or interactively in a Python REPL
+- Python code can be run as programs or interactively in a Python REPL.

-- Python is a great glue language
+- Python is a great glue language.

 - Python is fun!